cem-topuk/Graphic-LCD-on-LPT/README.md

 - **RD Pin (LCD Pin 5):** The STROBE signal is directly connected to LPT Pin 1 (STROBE).

 - **WR Pin (LCD Pin 6):** The WR pin is connected to the Collector pin of an NPN transistor.
-This transistor creates a NOT gate, enabling the reverse of the RD signal to be sent to the WR pin (LCD Pin 6).
+This transistor creates a NOT gate, enabling the reverse of the RD signal to be sent to the WR pin.
 This ensures proper write (WR) and read (RD) operations on the LCD.

 - **LPT Pins 2-9 (DATA) - LCD Pins D0-D7:** An 8-bit data bus used to transmit data to the LCD.